 5. What do you understand about Django ORM?

 Object Relational mapper automates the data transmission of data between relational database and application layer.
 The developer need not write any raw SQL statements for any operations such as delete, select, save, etc. ORM provides an abstraction layer to ease the database-related operations by automatically handling the mapping of objects to the data fields.
 Since the developer does not have to write any SQL query, the development process is faster through ORM.
-The below picture illustrates this.

 6. What are the different types of views in Django?